League Rules and Policies

 - Any TEAM that receives a total of 5 Technical and/or fouls over a span of 7 games will receive a 1 game suspension for the entire TEAM without refund.
 PSBL reserves the right to review each technical foul received on a case by case basis.

 - New– THERE IS A SEVERE PENALTY for a NO SHOW THAT COMES WITH NO NOTICE TO THE LEAGUE– We understand things happen and your team of seven players can get down to just a few players- the rule in this league is that you must try to get those 2 to 3 players to show up (even if they do not want to, because being in a league is be a part of a cooperative organization, so you show up with 2 to 3 players so the opponent gets their workout!)… so… IF you let us know immediately that you are short players there is no penalty (the league will, for sure, recruit/find fill in players for you, we have 8 methods to do this and we have staff working during league games so even if you told us this with one hour notice, we would be able to get your roster to 5 players so the opponent gets a game).
-This being said, there is no excuse for not texting us notice about a no-show on your part-so- if you no-show AND you give no notice to the league, the penalty would be that you will give up your next game (example: if you no-show on a Wednesday and the league was given no notice (the double whammy)- the following Wednesday 7 days later you will not play (& you will not get a makeup game)- meaning you will play one less game that season (two less games really because you no-showed by your choice and you did not give notice and received a one game penalty).
+This being said, there is no excuse for not texting us more than 3 hours in advance or just not showing on your part-so- if you no-show AND you give no notice to the league, the penalty would be that you will give up your next game (example: if you no-show on a Wednesday and the league was given no notice (the double whammy)- the following Wednesday 7 days later you will not play (& you will not get a makeup game)- meaning you will play one less game that season (two less games really because you no-showed by your choice and you did not give notice and received a one game penalty).

 - Uniform RULES: These uniform rules are important.
 Teams like to play against organized teams (teams with the exact color uniforms.)
 Nobody wants to pay money to play against teams in four different shades of blue, or T-shirts with logos on them and non-matching undershirts.
 The ability to see an opponent or teammate peripherally based on solid colors helps the game (you need to see colors for effective fast breaks, long passes, and look away passes.)
 You should not have to look exactly at a teammate to find out what team they are on.